 Careers in Geology

-Because geology is important in both studies of science and technology, geologists are highly sought after in industry.
-As a geologist you may find employment not only in exploration and mining, but also in spheres as varied as finance, engineering and construction, analytical and research laboratories, and environmental planning.
+Because geology is important in both studies of science and technology, geologists are highly sought after in the industry.
+As a geologist, you may find employment not only in exploration and mining, but also in spheres as varied as finance, engineering and construction, analytical and research laboratories, and environmental planning.

-Geologists locate and assist in the extraction of mineral deposits such as diamonds, gold, metallic ores, mica, coal and petroleum.
+Geologists locate and assist in the extraction of mineral deposits such as diamonds, gold, metallic ores, mica, coal, and petroleum.
 Geologists also explore for common materials such as stone aggregate for making concrete and road building, limestone for the cement, fertilizer and chemical industries, and sand for building or glass manufacture.
 Civil engineers often work with geologists on major building constructions, tunnel development, highway construction and large excavations of all kinds.
-Environmental Geology emphasises improved interaction with our environment using geological principles, and is involved with environmental planning, the safe disposal of waste, avoidance of water pollution, and urban development.
+Environmental Geology emphasizes improved interaction with our environment using geological principles and is involved with environmental planning, the safe disposal of waste, avoidance of water pollution, and urban development.

 Careers in Geography

 A degree in Geography or GIS studies will prepare you to work in a diversity of fields.
 Almost any issue can be looked at from a geographical, marketing, crime, health, conservation, education, politics, tourism, retailing, transport, social services perspective.
 The list could go on.
 And that's why a geography background can be relevant to employment in any of those fields, and many more.
 Spatial data systems, for example, have become a basic necessity for many organizations.
 Whether you're technology-minded, or more into social science, the reality is that geographical knowledge and skills - or a basic awareness of geographical ways of thinking - can be useful and relevant in any number of occupations.